 The Finished Look:

 The next task was to remove the wall mirror.
 It was stuck permanently to the wall and I had to pry it off with a hammer.
-Check out the full tutorial I used to remove the mirror.

 I decided to texturize the walls.
 Because the dry wall was so terrible, had a million holes in it, and was especially bad around where I pulled off the old mirror, I used dry wall spackling to create a texturized look on the walls.